 How to Optimize a Landing Page for a Native Advertising Campaign

-In fact, back in 2014, Copyblogger ran a survey and found 49% of marketers had no idea what native advertising is.
-That number has likely increased by now, but much confusion still remains.
+Back in 2014, Copyblogger ran a survey and found 49% of marketers had no idea what native advertising is.
+That number has likely increased by now, but much confusion remains.

 Without a landing page, a native advertisement is not far from a traditional display or banner ad, both of which people have largely learned to ignore.
 Other forms of native advertising, such as “sponsored” posts, are much more effective.
 To get the most out of a native advertising campaign, you need to ensure your landing page converts.